 All state laws require PAs to have a supervising doctor.
 This physician does not necessarily have to be onsite at the same location as the PA.
 Most states allow physician supervision by telephone communication with periodic site visits.
 Supervising doctors and PAs often have a practice and supervision plan, and sometimes this plan is filed with state agencies.

 Certification: In the early stages of the profession, the AAPA (American Association of Physician Assistants) joined with the AMA (American Medical Association) and the National Board of Medical Examiners to develop a national competency examination.

 In 1975, an independent organization, the National Commission on Certification of Physician Assistants, was established to administer a certification program.
 This program includes an entry-level examination, continuing medical education, and periodic re-examination for recertification.
 Only physician assistants who are graduates of approved programs and have completed and maintained such certification may use the credentials PA-C (certified).

-For more information, visit the American Academy of Physician Assistants at www.aapa.org or the National Commission of Certification of Physician Assistants at www.nccpa.net.
+For more information, visit the American Academy of Physician Assistants -- www.aapa.org or the National Commission of Certification of Physician Assistants -- www.nccpa.net.

 Linda J. Vorvick, MD, Medical Director and Director of Didactic Curriculum, MEDEX Northwest Division of Physician Assistant Studies, Department of Family Medicine, UW Medicine, School of Medicine, University of Washington, Seattle, WA.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.